FacilMap/facilmap/docs/src/users/search/README.md

 Typing a [route query](../route/README.md#use-a-route-query) such as `Berlin to Hamburg` is a shortcut to switch over to the route form.

 Sometimes, you may want to search for a place whose name contains a route query keyword.
 For example, Italian street names often start with "via".
 If you want to search for such a street without switching to the route form, you can use quotes, for example `"Via Collina 1, Semione"`.
+Alternatively, you can disable the “Interpret route queries” option altogether in the dropdown.

 ## Configure a browser search engine